oluyaratosin123/Say-Hello-In-C-Plus/README.md

 # Say-Hello-In-C-Plus
-Here in this demo I have created a log file that displays "hello world I am C!" in the terminal
+Here in this demo I have created a log file that displays "hello world I am C++!" in the terminal

 # Demo
 ![C](./assets/helloC%2B%2B.PNG)